 Voretigene makes use of a benign virus to carry the correct version of the RPE65 gene into the patient's eyes.
 The patient undergoes a surgery, under general anesthesia, during which voretigene is injected very carefully, by highly trained vitreoretinal surgeons, underneath the retina.

 I have seen several patients who underwent this treatment during voretigene's clinical trial.
 I was very impressed with the results -- children with no functional vision were suddenly able to see well enough to navigate the room.
 Results from the phase 3 clinical trial were published recently in the prestigious journal Lancet, with my friend and training mentor Dr. Stephen Russell of the University of Iowa as the lead author.

-If FDA approved, voretigene will represent a historic breakthrough on multiple levels.
-Not only will it become the first medical treatment for a previously untreatable disease, allowing blind people to see for the first time, but it will also be the first gene therapy for an inherited disease of any kind.
+Voretigene represents a historic breakthrough on multiple levels.
+Not only is it the first medical treatment for a previously untreatable disease, allowing blind people to see for the first time, but it is also the first gene therapy for an inherited disease of any kind.
 It will also pave the way for future research and development of similar treatments for similar diseases.
 As a pediatric ophthalmologist and inherited eye disease specialist, it is difficult to overstate how excited I am about this!

 Curious as to what kind of a difference this treatment can really make?
 Check out these next two videos.
 The first shows a boy with RPE65-LCA trying to navigate an obstacle course prior to his treatment.
 Notice how much he struggles.

 Now, watch this same boy, a few months after treatment with voretigene, navigating a similar obstacle course.
 It's a night-and-day difference!